|1. The Daily Schedule

 12. Dress Code

-The AVRSB views the safety and welfare of students and staff as being paramount; therefore, the Board supports schools in their requirements that students dress safely and in a manner that is appropriate for the setting in which an educational program is being carried out.
+The AVRCE views the safety and welfare of students and staff as being paramount; therefore, the Board supports schools in their requirements that students dress safely and in a manner that is appropriate for the setting in which an educational program is being carried out.

 Students are expected at all times to dress in a manner that is appropriate, clean, and tidy.
 A student’s dress and appearance shall be safe, and appropriate for the time, place, and occasion, and should not, in the opinion of the school’s staff, disrupt or interfere with the educational environment.
 This includes school events such as dances, sporting events, or any events where the student is representing the school/school board.

-The Board acknowledges that there may be certain types of attire that are regarded as acceptable in situations outside of school but which are not suitable in a school setting in which students are attempting to concentrate on their school work, learning, and achievement.
+The AVRCE acknowledges that there may be certain types of attire that are regarded as acceptable in situations outside of school but which are not suitable in a school setting in which students are attempting to concentrate on their school work, learning, and achievement.

-The Board acknowledges that adolescence is a time of rapid physical growth and developing sexual awareness.
+The AVRCE acknowledges that adolescence is a time of rapid physical growth and developing sexual awareness.
 Schools are intended to provide an environment for teaching and learning.
 Consequently, the Board stipulates, without prejudice, that:

 - clothing that is overly revealing can, in fact, disrupt or interfere with the educational environment